OS2web/os2web_simplesaml/README.md

 ## Additional setings

+### Local authentication
+Path: `/admin/config/people/simplesamlphp_auth/local`
 - **IP's whitelist**
 Comma separate values of IP or IP ranges that will be redirected to SimpleSAML auth page.
 - **Redirect triggering page**
 A certain page that triggers the redirect to SimpleSAML auth page if the criteria pass (_defaults: front page "/"_).
 - **Cookies TTL**
 Stores the redirect response in the cookies for a certain period of time (_defaults: 5min_).

+### User info and syncing
+Path: `/admin/config/people/simplesamlphp_auth/sync`
+- **OS2Web user fields mapping** Allows to create mapping between SimpleSAML claims and user profile fields.
+Upon login user fields will be populated using specified SimpleSAML claims.

+    Each field mapping also supports param **Force sync on every login**.
+Having it *OFF* will only populate the field from claim if the field is empty, having this param *ON* will make field to be populated each time user has logged in.

 ## Install